GaloisInc/smaccmpilot-hardware-prep/README.md

 ## Step 2: Upgrade the IO coprocessor firmware

-A new firmware image for the px4io IO coprocessor is provided in the `sdcard` directory.
-It must be copied onto a Micro SD card.
-Follow the instructions in the `sdcard` directory to complete this operation.
+A new firmware image for the px4io IO coprocessor must be copied to a Micro SD card so the APM firmware can read the image and load it.

+Follow instructions the `sdcard/` directory to complete these operations.

+After Step 2 is complete, you can overwrite the APM firmware with the ordinary smaccm-flight standalone flight firmware.

 ## Step 3: Upgrade each 3DR Radio's firmware